 826CHI would be in a pickle indeed without its many wonderful interns.
-We seek a group of enthusiastic, dedicated Interns for fall, spring, and summer terms (yearlong internships are available, too).
+We seek a group of enthusiastic, dedicated Interns for fall, winter/spring, and summer terms (yearlong internships are available, too).
 Interns work individually and collectively with our staff, a large group of volunteers, and fellow interns.

-826CHI interns commit to between 15-20 hours per week of unpaid experience during one semester (fall: September-December, winter/spring: January-June, summer: June-August), with the possibility of extension.
-Interns participate in all aspects of 826CHI; they support staff in administrative tasks, outreach projects, and events, and often have the opportunity to conduct individual projects based on the skills and interests of the intern as well as the needs of the organization.
+826CHI interns commit to 15-20 weekly hours of unpaid experience during one term (fall: September-December, winter/spring: January-June, summer: June-August), with the possibility of extension.
+Interns participate in all aspects of 826CHI and often have the opportunity to conduct individual projects based on personal skills and interests.

 Educational Programming: This semester-long intern supports all areas of 826CHI's educational programming.
 The ideal Programming intern has a strong interest in working with youth of all ages and is seeking experience in creative writing education.
 Programming interns work closely with the Director of Education and Program Manager to develop program curriculum, work directly with students through our Field Trips, Workshops, After-School Tutoring & Writing, and In-Schools, and support program admin and events.
 Click here for full description.

-Communications Internship: 826CHI is looking for a semester-long intern to support the organization’s communication efforts.
-The ideal Communications intern is someone with a strong interest in telling the story of 826CHI across a variety of platforms.
+Communications & Marketing: This semester-long intern supports the Communications Manager in telling the story of 826CHI across a variety of platforms.
 The ideal Communications intern has a knack for synthesizing information and communicating succinctly and in 826CHI's lively, playful voice.
-Resonsible for creating written and graphic content for our social media and monthly e-newsletter.
-This position supports communicating 826CHI’s mission and work, as well as conveying our lively and playful personality.
-This internship is an ideal opportunity for an someone seeking in-depth, hands-on experience in the communications/marketing world.
-A strong sense of humor and excellent writing ability are required; graphic design experience a major plus!
+Resonsible for creating written and graphic content for our social media platforms, monthly e-newsletter, and web site, this internship is an ideal opportunity for someone seeking in-depth, hands-on experience in the communications/marketing and project management world.
+A strong sense of humor and impeccable writing ability are required; graphic design experience a major plus!
 Click here for full description.